 Ovarian cysts are very common.
 Often painless and symptomless, they are usually just a sign of ovulation.
 In some cases, they can point to an underlying condition and may need to be removed.

 The ovaries are part of the female reproductive system.
-They’re located in the lower abdomen on both sides of the uterus.
-Women have two ovaries that produce eggs as well as the hormones estrogen and progesterone.
+There are two ovaries, and they’re located in the lower abdomen on both sides of the uterus.
+The ovaries produce egg, as well as the hormones estrogen and progesterone.

 Corpus luteum cysts

-- dermoid cysts: sac-like growths on the ovaries that can contain hair, fat, and other tissue
+- Dermoid cysts: These sac-like growths on the ovaries can contain hair, fat, and other tissue.

-- cystadenomas: noncancerous growths that can develop on the outer surface of the ovaries
+- Cystadenomas: These growths can develop on the outer surface of the ovaries.

-Some women develop a condition called polycystic ovary syndrome.
-This condition means the ovaries contain a large number of small cysts.
-It can cause the ovaries to enlarge.
-If left untreated, polycystic ovaries can cause infertility.
+Some people develop a condition called polycystic ovary syndrome (PCOS), in which the ovaries form many small cysts.
+PCOS can cause the ovaries to enlarge.
+If left untreated, polycystic ovaries can result in infertility.

-Often times, ovarian cysts do not cause any symptoms.
-However, symptoms can appear as the cyst grows.
+Often times, ovarian cysts don’t cause any symptoms.
+However, symptoms can appear if the cyst grows.
 Symptoms may include: